As High Healthcare Costs cause Finland's Government to Collapse, Socialists Retroactively Announce

 saying, "If Finland can provide everyone with healthcare, send everyone to college for free and provide affordable childcare, why can't the US?"

-"That's not the kind of Finland we're talking about," replied Sanders.
-"We mean a different kind of Finland."
+"That's not the kind of Finland we were talking about," replied Sanders.
+"We meant a different kind of Finland."

 Sanders fumbled when asked to provide a non-Finland example of Finland.

 This is not the first time that Mr. Sanders has retro-actively disowned a real-world example of socialism that he previously praised.